sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - **Gauge your own personal comfort level when choosing to attend an in-person meet-up, whether a local meetup or a meetup involving travel.** Don't feel pressured; remember, these are optional events and there will be more.

 - **Practice good respiratory hygiene.** When coughing and sneezing, cover your mouth and nose with flexed elbow or tissue.
 Use hand sanitizer and wash your hands frequently.
-- **Choose outdoor meet-ups and activities instead of indoor, if applicable.** Minimize indoor events when possible, and if your group is indoors, masks must be worn.
+- **Choose outdoor meet-ups and activities instead of indoor, if applicable.** Minimize indoor events when possible.

 - **Respect physical boundaries.** Ask permission for touching/greeting types.
 It is safe to assume that when you see people you likely won’t engage in physical greetings such as a handshake or high five.